beniciopera/beniciopera/README.md

 ## About Me

 Full-stack developer.
-Currently working as a Frontend Developer while continuing to expand my expertise across the entire development stack and pursuing my degree in Computer Science.
+Currently working as a Software Developer while continuing to expand my expertise across the entire development stack and pursuing my degree in Computer Science.

 ## Tech Stack